bdefore/fbautorespond/README.md

-  --response              The response to send on new messages        [required] --email                 The email address to login with             [required] --password              The password to authenticate with --relogin               The number of minutes to relogin after --poll-other            Interval to poll for messages in the other folder --poll-pending          Interval to poll for messages in the pending folder --forget-threads-after  Time to wait before forgetting threads
+  --response              The response to send on new messages        [required] --email                 The email address to login with             [required] --password              The password to authenticate with --poll-other            Interval to poll for messages in the other folder --poll-pending          Interval to poll for messages in the pending folder --forget-threads-after  Time to wait before forgetting threads